-Rabbi Jesus in Sixteenth-Century Bible Translations
+Rabbi Jesus in Martin Luther’s Bible Translations

 Research output: Contribution to journalJournal articleResearchpeer-review